Lillie Park – Pittsfield, MI

 Lillie Park – The Walk

-Heading north from Turtle Rock Pond, the path heads up and into a densely bushed landscape.
-This area of the park has another smaller pond and is filled with songbirds.
-Even with the noise of the nearby highways, this part of the park is very restful and is a great place to sit and rest.
+Heading north from Turtle Rock Pond, the trail leads into a lush, densely bushed landscape.
+Here, visitors will find a smaller pond and a thriving habitat for songbirds.
+Despite the nearby highways, this part of Lillie Park feels peaceful and secluded, making it a great place to pause and listen to the melodies of the birds.

 Path Taken